AdvancedOperations/Operacjas/README.md

 So, for example:

-1. **Download file only if server is reachable** - no dependency generated, because if network is not reachable, there is nothing we can possibly do.
+1. **Download file only if server is reachable** - no dependency generated, because if network is not reachable, there is possibly nothing we can do.
-2. **Perform request only if user is logged in** - generate some "log in operation", which will try to log in user if he's not already.
+2. **Perform request only if the user is logged in** - generate some "log in operation", which will try to log in user if he's not already.
-3. **Try to get user's location only if permission to do so is granted** - generate some "location permission operation" which will ask user's permission for location if it's not already granted.
+3. **Try to get the user's location only if permission to do so is granted** - generate some "location permission operation" which will ask user's permission for location if it's not already granted.

-Operation conditions is very powerful concept which extends a definition for "readiness" and allows you to seamlessly create complex and sophisticated workflows.
+*Operation condition* is very powerful concept which extends a definition for "readiness" and allows you to seamlessly create complex and sophisticated workflows.

 ##### Mutual exclusivity
 There are situations when you want to make sure that some kind of operations are not executed *simultaneously*.
 For example, we don't want two `LoadCoreDataStackOperation` running together, or we don't want one alert to be presented if there are some other alert that is currently presenting.
 Actually, the solution for this is very simple - if you don't want two operations to be executed simultaneously, you just make one *depended* on another. **Operations** does it for you automatically.
 All you need to do is assign an `OperationCondition` with `isMutuallyExclusive` set to `true` to your operation, and if there are some other operations which has the "mutually exclusive" condition of the same type, they won't be executed simultaneously, you can be sure.